ianh/owl/doc/generated-parser.md

 4. Build and run `main.c` using your favorite build system (or by running `cc -o test main.c && ./test`).
 5. Type some input matching your grammar into standard input to test that things are working.
 You should see a parse tree matching your input.
 Make sure to mark the end of the input using Control+D (or whatever the key shortcut for "end of input" is in your terminal).

-Now that we've got something working, let's take a closer look at what's happening in this program.

 ## creating a tree